-Night Time Economy

-To support and facilitate evening / night time economy CCUV35 uses that contribute to the vitality of the city centre and that support the creation of a safe, balanced and socially inclusive evening / night time economy.
+It is the Policy of Dublin City Council: CCUV35 Night Time Economy To support and facilitate evening / night time economy uses that contribute to the vitality of the city centre and that support the creation of a safe, balanced and socially inclusive evening / night time economy.

-New Development

-To support uses that would result in the diversification of the evening and night time economy where there is little CCUV36 impact on the amenity of adjoining or adjacent residential uses through noise disturbance and where there are no negative cumulative impacts in terms of other night-time economy uses in the area.
+It is the Policy of Dublin City Council: CCUV36 New Development To support uses that would result in the diversification of the evening and night time economy where there is little impact on the amenity of adjoining or adjacent residential uses through noise disturbance and where there are no negative cumulative impacts in terms of other night-time economy uses in the area.